mspillman/gallop/README.md

-# GALLOP
+# **GALLOP**
 **Gradient Accelerated LocaL Optimisation and Particle Swarm: a fast method for crystal structure determination from powder diffraction data.**

-GALLOP is a newly developed algorithm for crystal structure determination from powder diffraction data (SDPD).
-This repository provides an implementation of GALLOP, which may be used *via* a convenient included web app or used as part of a Python program.
+GALLOP is a recently developed hybrid-algorithm for crystal structure determination from powder diffraction data (SDPD).
+This repository provides an implementation of GALLOP, which is capable of running on graphical processing units (GPUs).
+This provides significant performance advantages, and allows complex crystal structures to be solved extremely rapidly.

+Other software is required for PXRD data indexing and Pawley fitting.
+At the moment, GALLOP accepts input files produced by [DASH](https://www.ccdc.cam.ac.uk/solutions/csd-materials/components/dash/), [GSAS-II](https://subversion.xray.aps.anl.gov/trac/pyGSAS) and [TOPAS](http://www.topas-academic.net/).
+Z-matrices of the molecular fragments of interest are also required.
+Once all data is prepared, GALLOP can be used *via* a convenient web-based GUI or as part of a Python program.

-This repository contains several links to Jupyter Notebooks hosted on [Google Colaboratory](https://colab.research.google.com), which provides both free and paid access to GPUs via the web.
+This repository contains several links to Jupyter Notebooks hosted on [Google Colaboratory](https://colab.research.google.com), which allows users to try out GALLOP for free.
+A paid tier is also available which gives priority access to more performant GPUs.

 Contents:
 - [Local Installation](#local-installation)